Apply to Graduate School

 - Evaluate choices

 As you receive your application materials, note the application deadlines, requirements, and pay careful attention to the directions.
 Make sure to plan enough time to do research and finish the application.
 An incomplete and/or late application packet will hurt your chances for admission.
-Most graduate school applications will consist of:

 - Application form: Fill this out neatly and completely, making sure to follow directions.
 Some schools may also ask for a resume to complement this form.